pagkly/Zed/Investopedia3/Learn About the Netback Summary of Associated Costs.md

 ## Understanding Netback

 Netback per barrel is determined by removing the costs of production from the average realized price, resulting in a net profit per barrel amount.
-These costs include importing, transportation, marketing, production and refining costs, and [royalty fees](https://www.investopedia.com/terms/r/royalty.asp).
+These costs include importing, transportation, marketing, production and refining costs, and [[royalty fees]](https://www.investopedia.com/terms/r/royalty.asp).

 Producers with higher netback prices reflect a more operationally efficient oil company because they're receiving higher profits than their competitors from the materials produced.

 ## Netback Strengths and Weaknesses

-It bears noting that netback is not a [Generally Accepted Accounting Principles](https://www.investopedia.com/terms/g/gaap.asp) (GAAP) equation.
+It bears noting that netback is not a [[Generally Accepted Accounting Principles]](https://www.investopedia.com/terms/g/gaap.asp) (GAAP) equation.
 The formula presented here is a standard, but various companies might calculate netback somewhat differently.

 To some extent, this can result in a less than perfect comparison between companies, although growth or falling prices can still be an indicator of an oil company's fiscal health.